 WinRAR is yet another popular file archiver tool widely used by users around the world to compress and uncompress files.
 WinRAR also supports both tar and gz extensions.
 You can use it to easily open, view and extract any .gz, tar.gz or .tar file.

-To open and extract a tar.gz, .tar or .gz file using WinRAR in Windows 10, follow the steps below.
+To open and extract a tar.gz, .tar or .gz file using WinRAR in Windows 10 or 11, follow the steps below.

 Download and install WinRAR from https://www.win-rar.com/download.html.

 Once installed, right-click on the .gz or .tar file you want to open and extract.
 Select “Open with WinRAR” from the context menu.

 Doing so will open the compressed file in WinRAR.
 To extract any or all files, select the files you want to extract, then click on the “Extract to” button.

 Enter or browse to the extraction destination path (the location where you want to extract the files to), then click OK to begin the extraction.